Read-later for newsletters doesn't work. Here's what does.

 You can work through a single source when you have five minutes, or sweep everything at once.
 Either way, the decision gets made at intake — not deferred to a pile that never shrinks.

-What reaches Instapaper
+What reaches your reading list

 Because every article was actively chosen, the reading list actually gets read.
 There's no guilt, no backlog, no articles that feel like obligations.
 Just things you decided were worth your time — ready when you are.